Wei (state)

 Wei (/weɪ/; 魏 (Wèi)) was one of the seven major states during the Warring States period of ancient China.
 It was created from the three-way Partition of Jin, together with Han and Zhao.
 Its territory lay between the states of Qin and Qi and included parts of modern-day Henan, Hebei, Shanxi, and Shandong.
 After its capital was moved from Anyi to Daliang (present-day Kaifeng) during the reign of King Hui, Wei was also called Liang (梁 (Liáng)).

-It is not to be confused with the Wey state 衞, which is still sometimes only differentiated by its Chinese character in scholarship.
+It should not to be confused with the smaller central Wey state 衞, which is still sometimes only differentiated by its Chinese character.